nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/feature_details/database_reader.rst

   :depth: 3
   :local:

-When extracting data for processing from the database, implement :java:extdoc:`BaseDatabaseItemReader <nablarch.fw.batch.ee.chunk.BaseDatabaseItemReader>` that is provided by this function instead of the reader provided by JSR352.
+When extracting data for processing from the database, implement :java:extdoc:`BaseDatabaseItemReader <nablarch.fw.batch.ee.chunk.BaseDatabaseItemReader>` that is provided by this function instead of the reader provided by Jakarta Batch.

 By implementing :java:extdoc:`BaseDatabaseItemReader <nablarch.fw.batch.ee.chunk.BaseDatabaseItemReader>` , data can be extracted using a database connection that is exclusive for the reader.
 As a result, Chunk step can be implemented with database as input even in the case of databases that automatically close the cursor during transaction control.